Sean Rowe (musician)

-Sean Rowe (born February 16, 1975) is an alternative folk singer-songwriter and musician.
+Sean Rowe (born February 16, 1975) is an American alternative folk singer-songwriter and musician.

 Early life

 Born and raised in Troy, New York, Rowe started playing music at an early age.
 He received a bass guitar from his father on his 12th birthday and performed in a local band.
 After receiving an acoustic guitar as a gift from his uncle, Rowe began playing solo.

 He wrote his first song at the age of seven on a Fisher-Price typewriter after listening to Survivor's "Eye of the Tiger."
 At the age of 17, Rowe discovered Otis Redding and his song "Open The Door", which inspired him to begin singing.
 Rowe started seriously writing songs when he was 18.
 The first complete song that he wrote was called "Turtle," which was inspired by his friend and singer-songwriter Jeanne French.

 Nature

 An avid naturalist, Rowe often speaks of his fascination with the woods and his connection to the land.
 After reading The Tracker by Tom Brown at the age of 18, Rowe started a blog about his experiences in the wilderness.
 He later took courses at Tom Brown's Wilderness Survival School in Asbury, NJ.
 In 2006, Rowe studied for a year at Hawk Circle Wilderness Education in Cherry Valley, NY, and completed a 24-day solo survival quest after his training.
 Rowe also studied under wild food author and expert, Samuel Thayer, and has partnered with Kawing Crow Awareness Center as a guest instructor for wilderness survival workshops and wild edible plant foraging.
 Since 2009, Rowe has contributed as a blogger to the Albany Times Union on topics concerning nature, wildlife and his music career.